Fischer-L/JsonStrings2AndroidStrings/README.md

 					// The value of the item node's quantity attribute "quantity" : "one",

-					// The array storing the string values for this quantity in the supported langs "strings" : [
+					// The array storing all the string values for this quantity in the supported langs "strings" : [
 						{
 							// The field indicating which language this string value belongs to, for example this field says the supported lang is English(en).